telerik/winforms-docs/installation-deployment-and-distribution/redistributing-telerik-ui-for-winforms.md

 1. In your application replace the existing references to Telerik UI for WinForms assemblies with the ones built from source code and rebuild your project so it will use the newly build assemblies.

-## Using the Telerik Document Processing libraries in Your Solutions
+## Using the Telerik Document Processing Libraries in Your Solutions

 In order to include the Telerik Document Processing libraries in your application, you should build the source code as described below.
 The source code of the Document Processing libraries is distributed together with the Telerik UI for WinForms source code and installation and is available for downloading from the client accounts.
 For brevity this document assumes that the source distribution ZIP file is extracted in C:\WinFormsDPLSource